S1l3ntStr1ke87/Str1kerSite/README.md

 > [!CAUTION]
 > Please note that this project isn't really maintained anymore before making issues!
 It has been superseded by [Str1k3r Central](https://github.com/S1l3ntStr1ke87/str1k3r-central/).
 This will no longer be updated if you want anything added make a pull request with what you want added and or fixed.

+Support and updates can be found in our [Discord Server](discord.gg/E2cTgSD3kn).

 </div>